ByAlyck/cyber-security-risks/README.md

 # # Cyber Security Risks

 ## Table of Contents
-1. Introduction
-2. Common Cyber Security Risks
-    - Malware
-    - Phishing
-    - Social Engineering
-    - Denial of Service (DoS) Attacks
-    - Password Attacks
-    - Man-in-the-Middle (MitM) Attacks
-    - SQL Injection
-    - Cross-Site Scripting (XSS)
-    - Ransomware
-    - Insider Threats
-3. Best Practices for Mitigating Cyber Security Risks
-    - Use Strong and Unique Passwords
-    - Keep Software and Systems Up to Date
-    - Implement Multi-Factor Authentication (MFA)
-    - Educate Employees and Users
-    - Regularly Backup Data
-    - Use Firewalls and Antivirus Software
-    - Encrypt Sensitive Data
-    - Restrict Access to Critical Systems
-    - Monitor and Detect Anomalies

     - Implement Incident Response Plan
-4. Conclusion
+4. than technical exploits.
-5. References

-## 1. Introduction
-In today's interconnected world, organizations and individuals face numerous cyber security risks.
-These risks pose a threat to the confidentiality, integrity, and availability of sensitive information and computer systems.
-This readme document provides an overview of common cyber security risks and suggests best practices for mitigating those risks.

-## 2. Common Cyber Security Risks

-### Malware
-Malware refers to malicious software designed to gain unauthorized access or cause damage to computer systems.
-It includes viruses, worms, ransomware, spyware, and other malicious programs.
-Malware can be delivered through email attachments, infected websites, or removable media.

-### Phishing
-Phishing is a technique used by cybercriminals to trick individuals into revealing sensitive information such as usernames, passwords, or financial details.
-Phishing attacks often involve emails or websites that appear legitimate, but are designed to deceive users.

-### Social Engineering
-Social engineering is the manipulation of individuals to gain unauthorized access to confidential information or computer systems.
-It involves psychological manipulation rather than technical exploits.
 Examples include impersonating someone in a position of authority, tricking users into revealing passwords, or gaining physical access to restricted areas.

 ### Denial of Service (DoS) Attacks
 Denial of Service (DoS) attacks aim to disrupt the availability of computer systems or networks by overwhelming them with a flood of illegitimate requests.
 This prevents legitimate users from accessing the targeted resource.